Working with the ClimEx Large Ensemble¶

 plt.show()

-Computing climate indicators
+Computing climate indicators for ClimEx¶

 Next we’ll compute a climate indicator as an example.
 We’ll compute the mean precipitation intensity for 50 members for the year 2000, then compute ensemble statistics between realizations.
-The amount of data that we’ll be requesting is however too big to go over the network in one request.
+The amount of data that we’ll be requesting is, however, too big to go over the network in one request.
 To work around this, we need to first chunk the data in smaller dask.array portions by setting the chunks parameter when creating our dataset.

-• When selecting xarray chunk sizes it is important to consider both the “on-disk” chunk sizes of the netcdf data as well as the type of calculation you are performing.
-For example the Climex data variables _ChunkSizes attributes indicate on-disk chunk size for dims time, rlat, rlon of [365 50 50]1.
-Using multiples of these values is a reasonable way to ensure that in-memory dask chunks line up with the way that the data is stored on disk.
+xarraychunk sizes it is important to consider both the “on-disk” chunk sizes of the netcdf data and the type of calculation you are performing.
+For example, the Climex data variables_ChunkSizesattributes indicate on-disk chunk size for dimstime, rlat, rlonof[365 50 50]1.
+Using multiples of these values is a reasonable way to ensure that in-memorydaskchunks line up with the way that the data is stored on disk.The next step is to think about the calculation we wish to perform.
+In this case we wish to analyze a single year of data for all realizations over the entire spatial domain.
+Using something like

-• The next step is to think about the calculation we wish to perform.
-In this case we wish to analyse a single year of data for all realizations over the entire spatial domain.
-Using something like chunks = dict(realization=1, time=365, rlat=50*3, rlon=50*3) seems reasonable as a start.
+chunks = dict(realization=1, time=365, rlat=50*3, rlon=50*3)seems reasonable as a start.
 The general goal is to find a balance between chunk-size and a number of chunks … too many small chunks to process will create a lot of overhead and slow the calculation down.
-Very large chunks will use a lot of system memory causing other issues or data timeouts from the PAVICS thredds server.
-In this specific case having a large time chunk could result in reading more data than necessary seeing as we are only interested in a single year.
+Huge chunks will use a lot of system memory causing other issues or data timeouts from the PAVICS thredds server.
+In this specific case having a largetimechunk could result in reading more data than necessary seeing as we are only interested in a single year.Enabling chunking also has the effect of making further computations on these chunks lazy.
+The next cell is thus going to execute almost instantly, because no data is transferred, and no computation executed.
+Calculations are launched when the data is actually needed, as when plotting graphics, saving to file, or when requested explicitly by calling the

 1 In this case the `realization` chunk size is not included in the netcdf file attributes as this is a virtual dimension resulting from the NcML aggregation.